 Why am I unable to access the UC Learning Center?

-EMPLOYEES & VOLUNTEERS: All UCR employees and volunteers are automatically in the UC Learning Center within two business days of being made active in payroll, or their start date, whichever is later.
+EMPLOYEES & CONTINGENT WORKERS: All UCR employees and contingent workers (e.g., volunteers) are automatically added to the UC Learning Center within two business days of being made active in payroll, or their start date, whichever is later.

-Note: for first time volunteers, or contingent workers, your hiring department may need to take additional steps to facilitate access:
+Note: for first time volunteers, or contingent workers, your hiring department may need to take additional steps to facilitate access (see UCLC Access Matrix for Departments).

-AFFILIATES & STUDENTS: If you are a student or campus affiliate who will not be, and has never been, active in payroll and you have never accessed the UC Learning Center, you will first need to use the Affiliate Access Tool to push a profile into the system.
+OTHER AFFILIATES & UCR STUDENTS: If you are a student or campus affiliate who will not be, and has never been, active in payroll as either an employee or contingent worker, and you have never accessed the UC Learning Center, you will first need to use the UCLC Supplemental Profile Tool to create a user profile in the system.
 After using this tool you will be able to log-in directly to the UC Learning Center on subsequent visits.
 NOTE: You will be able to register for Laboratory Safety Orientation Fundamentals the day after you push a profile into the system.

 I am a new employee.
 When I try to log in the system cannot locate my user account?